ssorj/home.apache.org/input/documents/proton-api-layout.md

 ## Namespace 'proton' or 'proton/core'

-This is the primary user entry point for the API.
+This is the primary user entry point for the event-driven API.
 Most example programs will import only this namespace.

 ### AMQP model entities